 Ethical Guideline for Journal Publication

-The publication of an article in a peer-reviewed Media Akuntansi dan Perpajakan Indonesia (MAPI) is an essential building block in the development of a coherent and respected network of knowledge.
+The publication of an article in a peer-reviewed Journal Community Service Consortium is an essential building block in the development of a coherent and respected network of knowledge.
 It is a direct reflection of the quality of the work of the authors and the institutions that support them.
 Peer-reviewed articles support and embody the scientific method.
 It is therefore important to agree upon standards of expected ethical behavior for all parties involved in the act of publishing: the authors, the journal editors, the peer reviewers, the publisher and the society.

-School of Business and Management Universitas Ciputra as publisher of this Journal takes its duties of guardianship over all stages of publishing extremely seriously and we recognize our ethical and other responsibilities.
+Departement of Research and Publication of Universitas Ciputra Surabaya as publisher of this Journal takes its duties of guardianship over all stages of publishing extremely seriously and we recognize our ethical and other responsibilities.
 We are committed to ensuring that advertising, reprint or other commercial revenue has no impact or influence on editorial decisions.
-In addition, School of Business and Management Universitas Ciputra and Editorial Board of JEE will assist in communications with other journals and/or publishers where this is useful and necessary.
+In addition, Departement of Research and Publication of Universitas Ciputra Surabaya and Editorial Board of Journal Community Service Consortium will assist in communications with other journals and/or publishers where this is useful and necessary.

-The editor in chief of Media Akuntansi dan Perpajakan Indonesia (MAPI) is responsible for deciding which of the articles submitted to the journal should be published.
+The editor in chief of Journal Community Service Consortium is responsible for deciding which of the articles submitted to the journal should be published.
 The decision is based on the recommendation of the journal's editorial board members and reviewers.
 The journal abides by legal requirements as shall then be in force regarding libel, copyright infringement and plagiarism.
 The editor confers with the editorial team and reviewers in making this decision.